syang0624/codepath-prework/README.md

 - I wanted to add features including custom tip, setting a custom percentage.
 - I wanted to make a box that the user can write their tips in $ and calculate the %.
 - I wanted to add more colors.
+- The total tip does not updated dynamically if the user re-enter the bill amount.

 ## License